 Click here to read more on why to consider a Caribbean medical school.

 The Caribbean medical school arena is broad and diverse.
 There is a significant variation in price and quality from island to island and school to school.
-Start your search with the big five of St. George’s, SABA, American University School of Medicine Aruba (AUSOMA), Ross, and American University of Caribbean Medical School (AUOCMS).
-Those five are all accredited and recognized by American and International medical boards and rival American schools in the quality of education.
+Start your search with the best five medical schools in St. George’s, SABA, Aruba (AUSOMA), Ross, and Caribbean Medical School (AUOCMS).
+American and International medical boards approve and acknowledge all five, and they compete with American schools in education quality.